neumino/neumino.github.io/movies.md

+### Swan Song
+*Released on 2021-12-17, vote average 7.5*

+In the near future, Cameron Turner is diagnosed with a terminal illness.
+Presented with an experimental solution to shield his wife and son from grief, he grapples with altering their fate.

+<iframe id="player"
+	type="text/html"
+	width="819"
+	height="460"
+  src="//www.youtube.com/embed/LxftqrrlSqc?enablejsapi=1&origin=http://blog.justonepixel.com"
+  frameborder="0"
+  allowfullscreen></iframe>

-### South Park: Post Covid: The Return of Covid
+### South Park: Post COVID: The Return of COVID
-*Released on 2021-12-16, vote average 7*
+*Released on 2021-12-16, vote average 7.3*

 If Stan, Kyle and Cartman could just work together, they could go back in time to make sure Covid never happened.
 But traveling back to the past seems to be the easy answer until they meet Victor Chaos.